Jim Kanicki

-James Henry Kanicki (born December 17, 1941) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Cleveland Browns and New York Giants.
+James Henry Kanicki (December 17, 1941 – April 14, 2026) was an American professional football player who was a defensive tackle in the National Football League (NFL) for the Cleveland Browns and New York Giants.
 He played college football for the Michigan State Spartans and was selected in the second round of the 1963 NFL draft.
 Kanicki was also selected in the seventh round of the 1963 AFL draft by the Buffalo Bills.

 Early life

-Kanicki was born on December 17, 1941, in Bay City, Michigan.
-He attended Bay City Central High School where he was an All-state football player.
-He excelled on both the offensive and defensive lines.
+Kanicki was born in Bay City, Michigan, on December 17, 1941.
+He attended Bay City Central High School where he was an All-State football player, excelling on both the offensive and defensive lines.
 Kanicki was twice named a Class A All-State center (1957-58).

-Kanicki also played basketball and threw the shot put in high school.
+He also played basketball and threw the shot put in high school.
 In 1975, he was inducted in the Bay City Central High School Alumni Hall of Fame; and in 1993, he was inducted in the Bay County Sports Hall of Fame.